woodcrafty/reck/README.rst

 Choosing a data type
 --------------------
-Believe it or not, records are not always the best data type to use.
+Believe it or not, ``rectypes`` are not always the best data type to use.
 Depending on your use-case other data types may be more appropriate:

 * records may be a good choice when one or more of the following are true:
     - the data has a static structure but dynamic values